 Sustainability is a top priority for Europe’s citizens and likewise for brands.

-Influenced increasingly by societal needs and trends, the collective consciousness of consumers has become a collective movement of citizens, now inspiring and nudging brands to deliver even more for our planet and our citizens.
+Influenced increasingly by societal needs and trends, the collective consciousness of consumers has become a collective movement of citizens, now inspiring and nudging brands to deliver even more for planet and people.

-To deliver on their commitments, our members follow the AIM Principles on Sustainable Development in order to guarantee maximum value for consumers now and for generations to come.
+To deliver on their commitments, our members follow the AIM Principles on Sustainable Development.

 Eco-design for packaging aims at minimising the environmental impact of the packed product and its packaging over the entire life cycle.
 It is often associated with the recyclability of packaging, and although this aspect is important for the eco-design concept, eco-design is more than just design for recycling.
 Thus, AIM’s Eco-Design Model for brands looks at four important elements: